maheshrao98/RPG-Action-Game/README.md

 4. This prototype also experiments with camera limits and sound effects.
 5. This prototype was necessary for me to test out a suitable game engine to develop my dream projects.

-- Special thanks to uheartbeast for guiding me through into compelting this prototype and getting to know Godot Game Engine.
+-> Special thanks to uheartbeast for guiding me through into completing this prototype and getting to know Godot Game Engine.